 Free Christmas Short Stories

-Here’s links to a few free Christmas short stories that you can read online or download and print.
-Sometimes, its just fun to listen to a story and let your imagination animate the story for you!
+Sometimes, it’s just fun to listen to a story and let your imagination animate the story for you!

 We love Christmas books!

-Our countdown of our favorite Christmas stories has come to an end.
+The countdown of our favorite Christmas stories has come to an end.
 I hope you’ve found a few new ones to add to your collection.
-I’d love to hear about your favorite Christmas storybooks as well.
-Did they make the list?
-If not, what were they?
-Leave me a comment below

 Erin